 Cattle Breeds

 We grouped breed types reported by respondents into four categories: 1) Holstein only 2) Jersey only 3) mixed Holstein and Jersey herds with crosses, or 4) mixed Jersey and Holstein herds with one or more additional breeds.
-While breed distribution was similar across the housing and bedding type combination categories (P = 0.1), five of nine (55%) producers using only bedded pack style housing reported using Jerseys and Jersey crosses compared to the next highest proportion of Jersey herds among tie-stall farms (n = 19, 30%) and free-stall farms (n = 8, 22%) (Figure 4).
+While breed distribution was similar across the housing and bedding type combination categories (P = 0.1), five of nine (55%) producers using only bedded pack style housing reported using Jerseys and Jersey crosses compared to the next highest proportion of Jersey herds among tiestall farms (n = 19, 30%) and freestall farms (n = 8, 22%) (Figure 4).

 Frequency of Individual Cow Somatic Cell Count Testing

-Data on the frequency of individual cow milk somatic cell count testing was collected because our research group is interested in conducting future studies on the relationship between bedding practices and mastitis for the target population.
-Ninety (63%, CI95 56 – 71%) of 142 producers reported testing milk somatic cell count (SCC) for individual cows approximately monthly or more frequently (Figure 4).
-In previous surveys, 69% of 35 organic dairy farms in Minnesota (Sorge et al., 2017) and 53% of 192 organic dairy farms in New York, Oregon and Wisconsin (Stiglbauer et al. 2013), reporting using DHIA services, although neither study appeared to explore how organic dairy farmers use DHIA testing data, frequency of SCC testing, or if SCC testing frequency was associated with other management practices.
-There was a significant association (P = 0.019) between housing type on SCC testing frequency in a logistic regression model with a binary outcome of SCC testing approximately monthly or greater (yes or no), and including the combined housing & bedding type as predictor variable with 5 levels (tie-stall wood, free-stall sand, free-stall wood, bedded-pack, or other) free-stall sand.
-Producers using free-stall sand facilities were less likely to test approximately monthly compared to tie-stall with wood bedding (Post-hoc pairwise comparisons using Tukey's HSD P = 0.012).
+Data on the frequency of individual cow somatic cell count testing was collected because our research group is interested in conducting future studies on the relationship between bedding practices and mastitis for the target population.
+Ninety (63%, CI95 56 – 71%) of 142 producers reported testing somatic cell count (SCC) for individual cows approximately monthly or more frequently (Figure 4).
+In previous surveys, 69% of 35 organic dairy farms in Minnesota (Sorge et al., 2017) and 53% of 192 organic dairy farms in New York, Oregon and Wisconsin (Stiglbauer et al., 2013), reporting using DHIA services, although neither study appeared to explore how organic dairy farmers use DHIA testing data, frequency of SCC testing, or if SCC testing frequency was associated with other management practices.
+There was a significant association (P = 0.019) between housing type and SCC testing frequency in a logistic regression model with a binary outcome of SCC testing approximately monthly or greater (“yes” or “no”), and including the combined housing & bedding type as predictor variable with 5 levels (tiestall wood, freestall sand, freestall wood, bedded-pack, or other) freestall sand.
+Producers using freestall sand facilities were less likely to test approximately monthly compared to tiestall with wood bedding (Post-hoc pairwise comparisons using Tukey's HSD P = 0.012).
 Number of lactating cows was not associated with SCC testing frequency (P = 0.17) and inclusion of both housing type and herd size did not improve the overall fit of the model compared to the model with only housing type.
-While our estimate of individual cow SCC testing frequency appears to be similar to the frequency of DHIA testing reported previously (Sorge et al., 2017; Stiglbauer et al. 2013), the accuracy of our estimate may have been limited due to the wording of our survey question.
-We asked about individual cow testing, not whether the producer had subscribed to a regular testing service, and provided, as an example, an acronym, DHIA, (Dairy Herd Improvement Association) commonly associated with a regular testing service that can include individual cows SCC testing.
+While our estimate of individual cow SCC testing frequency appears to be similar to the frequency of DHIA testing reported previously (Stiglbauer et al., 2013; Sorge et al., 2017), the accuracy of our estimate may have been limited due to the wording of our survey question.
+We asked about individual cow testing, not whether the producer had subscribed to a regular testing service, and provided, as an example, an acronym, DHIA (Dairy Herd Improvement Association) commonly associated with a regular testing service that can include individual cows SCC testing.
 Further research is needed to quantify mastitis control practices in this target population.
 For example, one producer reported never performing individual cow SCC tests but then noted in a comment that the California Mastitis Test was used for testing individual cows on their farm.
-Stiglbauer et al. (2013) reported routine use of California Mastitis Test (CMT) or cow-side SCC testing was more frequent than use of DHIA or organic dairy herds, so it is likely organic dairy farms in our source population also use alternative mastitis screening tools like CMT.
+Routine use of California Mastitis Test (CMT) or cow-side SCC testing was more frequent than use of DHIA on organic dairy herds, so it is likely organic dairy farms in our source population also use alternative mastitis screening tools like CMT (Stiglbauer et al., 2013)

 Number of lactating cows